jamdominguez/React-Learning_ReactJS/README.md

 </div>

 ### Functions and Elements like Props
-One of the more importart props that a compoenent can have is a **function**.
+One of the more important props that a component can have is a **function**.
 When write this.props several time, the code turn complex, is typical use the restructuration:
 ```jsx
 import React, { Component } from 'react';